 Here is my 1995 GMC Sonoma.
 It has a LT1 383 engine and a T56 6-speed manual transmission.
-Dropped spindles, oversize brakes, 17" wheels and is unbelievably fast!
+Dropped spindles, and oversize brakes.
+(SOLD)

 This is a 1962 Beetle that is in mint condition.
 I have since sold it but it was one of cleanest and most original Beetles I have ever seen.

 I bought this Jeep in the summer of 2013 and sure wish i had it back.
 It is a 1948 CJ2A that runs and drives.

 1998 GMC Sonoma Pro-Street

 I started with a totally stock 98 Sonoma pickup.
 Removed the 4 cylinder and replaced it with a small block Chevy and 350 automatic transmission.
 The front tires are 165/80-15 mounted on 15x4 Weld Pro-Star wheels.
 The rears are 33x21.50x15 Mickey Thompson Sportsmans on 15x15 Weld Pro-Star wheels.

 I started this project in August of 2010 and with the exception of the interior it is now complete (2011).
 It is a 1923 Ford T-Bucket with a 350 SBC (approx. 450 HP), Powerglide transmission, Jaguar rear end and is super fast & fun to drive.
 Thanks to my dad for all the help.

 This is a 1972 Super Beetle.
 I built a full tube chassis, narrowed 9" rear end, 406 SBC Stroker motor.

 This is was my first vehicle.
 I bought it from the original owner and was completely stock except for the paint.
 It was a great running and driving truck and i sure miss it.